dsnlab/ACE/README.md

 # RACE
-Rapid Assessment of COVID-19 Experiences in Adolescence
+Rapid Assessment of COVID-19 Experiences for Adolescents